Vikms95/react-wheres-waldo/planning/notes.md

 <!-- - Fix min padding on character images and dropdown -->
 <!-- -Fix tabindex on modal to be able to move to the "Post score" after the input -->
 - Media query for header to delete 2 items and create a dropdown on the right?
-550px
+550px :already created, but sign-in/out buttons are not being switched, trying to use ref but it is initally being passed as null

 - Fix dropdown padding and not appearing on the right place on mobile view
 - Make database adding and fetching reusable
 - Check accessible html tags
 - Give accessible attributes to elements
 - Write tests
-- Refactor CSS into mixins and reusable variables
+- Refactor CSS into mixins and reusable variables -ValidateDOMNesting(...): <button> cannot appear as a descendant of <button>.

 Ideas
 - Use Link params to pass the console clicked